cloesd22/nodeJSMysqlSample/README.md

     -tests are testing the test database.
 Some tests may fail if database contents is manually modified.

 npm start

-   - runs the commands in app.js
+    -runs the commands in app.js

 ## Basic operation: